serhii-bohdan/school-app/README.md

    ```
    >**Note:** When you're done with the application in the container, don't forget to stop the database container (the application container will stop itself).
 You can also delete these containers if you no longer plan to use them.
 2) Maven command<br>
    This path requires more settings and services.
-This path requires more settings and services.
 You must have installed:
    * Java 17 (JDK)
    * Maven 3.8.6
    * PostgreSQL

    You should make the following settings:
-      1) Create a database, name it "school".
+      1) Create a database, name it `school`.
 Assign all database privileges to the user.
       2) Next, you should change some settings in the [application.properties](src/main/resources/application.properties) file:<br>
            a) replace `jdbc:postgresql://postgresqldb:5432/school` with `jdbc:postgresql://localhost:5432/school`;<br>
            b) replace the user 'serhii' with the name of the user to whom you have assigned all privileges to the `school` database;<br>